Choose a delivery method

 Frequently Asked Questions

-- What is Joint Health & Safety Committee Certification?
+What is Joint Health & Safety Committee (JHSC) Certification?

 Provincial employers in Ontario employing 20 or more regularly employed workers must have a Joint Health and Safety Committee (JHSC) consisting of at least two certified members, one member representing workers and one representing management.